^ Skip to main content

 Zone BA Controlled Parking Zone consultation (20 March 2023 – 30 September 2024)

 On 20 March 2023, an experimental Controlled Parking Zone (previously referred to as an Experimental Traffic Regulation Order) was installed on Brent Terrace, Clitterhouse Crescent, Clitterhouse Road and a section of Claremont Road.
 The experimental Controlled Parking Zone means that anyone wanting to park along the named roads during the hours of control would now need to apply for a parking permit.
+For full background details of the consultation, visit here.

 Parking at Brent Cross Town